chloechiaw/chloechiaw.github.io/_posts/2025-11-09-Vector-Addition.markdown

 permalink: /vec-add/
 ---

-Over the weekend, I was trying to see if I could use CUDA to speed up vector addition.
+Over the weekend, I was trying to see if I could use CUDA to speed up vector addition on [Tensara](https://tensara.org/leaderboard/vector-addition?gpu=all).
 At the end of the weekend, my kernel ranked second in the B200 category and fourth across all GPUs on the Tensara platform (L4, A100, H100, B200, etc).

 ![Vector addition results]({{ site.baseurl }}/assets/images/image.png)